WindowDump/typst-ttrpg/disks-n-daemons/pamphlet.typ

   The year is 198X.
 Higher learning institutions and private defense contractors have linked mainframe computers via the *ARPANET Project*.
 The stated goal is sharing of resources and communication.
 A (likely intentional) bug in the encryption scheme allows easy access to any system.
 You recently exploited this with the help of *JRH*, a graduate student in Cambridge.

-  A tool developed in Palo Alto, CA by a *CYCLOPS* proxy company allows beaming of human consciousness into a virtual office environment named the *Ideaspace*, a digital skyscraper visualized as an endless series of floors.
+  A tool developed in Palo Alto, CA by a *CYCLOPS* proxy company allows beaming of human consciousness into a virtual office environment named the *Ideaspace*, a digital skyscraper with an unlimited number of floors.
 State of the art technology provides high-resolution 2-bit monochromatic graphics.
 There is a lot of dithering, but text looks really good.
 Users can conduct common tasks like document editing, programming, or system administration.
 They can even access any ARPANET server.

   Computer labs have installed these beaming chairs for development or demonstration, and some are used every day.
 Publicly, there are no known side effects...
 ]